jramminger/jramminger.github.io/_posts/2019-8-26-preparing_scans.md

 ## 2. GIMP curve tool
 I turn to *GIMP* (2.10.12-3), which offers Batch Manipulation with previously defined presets.
+My plan is (a) to define the necessary improvements to the contrast, and (b) to apply them to all pages.
 First I try the easy way out by googling "Gimp bw conversion" and similar; the suggestion I turn up is Image > Mode > Indexed and use the black and white palette.
 With normal Floyd-Steinberg dithering this turns my page into a hopeless mess of speckles.
 With "reduced color bleeding" the page has strangely dotted characters, but is perfectly legible:
 <DIV align="center">
  <img width="600" src="/images/no_bleeding.jpg"><BR>
  <SUP>Bitonal conversion with *GIMP* - character outlines are dotted</SUP>